honeypieio/shrubcoop.org/content/events/food-collector-induction-2.md

 Sign up as a volunteer and learn more about how to do the role!

-Check out the Facebook event [here](https://fb.me/e/5qtBGTvMn).
+Check out the Facebook event here.

 Join us online:

 Food Sharing Induction

-Thursday, 6 May · 4:00 – 5:00pm
+Thursday, 17 June · 4:00 – 5:00pm

 Google Meet joining info